 Eligibility: 18- to 24-year-olds who are at risk for homelessness in the north metro and who are willing to complete a goals plan are eligible to apply to live at HOPE Place.
 To learn more, contact call 763.323.2066, ext.
 203.

 Increased self-sufficiency for reaching personal goals

-Our HOPE Homes program formalizes situations where a family friend, relative, or neighbor allows a young person to stay at their place to avoid being homeless.
+Our Host Homes program formalizes situations where a family friend, relative, or neighbor allows a young person to stay at their place to avoid being homeless.